rails/rails/guides/source/active_record_validations.md

 end
 ```

+NOTE: For `belongs_to` the association presence is validated by default.
+If you don’t want to have association presence validated, use `optional: true`.

 Rails will usually infer the inverse association automatically.
 In cases where you use a custom `:foreign_key` or a `:through` association, it's
 important to explicitly set the `:inverse_of` option to optimize the association